 As a double Board Certified Facial Plastic and Head & Neck Surgeon, Dr. O’Halloran is uniquely qualified in surgery of the face.

-Dr. O’Halloran served as Chief of Otolaryngology at Inova Fairfax Hospital for eight years.
+Dr. O’Halloran served for eight years as Chief of Otolaryngology at Inova Fairfax Hospital where he was elected for two terms.

 He holds numerous medical related patents and is the inventor of the leading medical device to treat nasal turbinate hypertrophy, a primary cause of nasal obstruction.
 The Inferior Turbinate Microdebrider Blade is manufactured and marketed worldwide by Medtronic Inc.